RealtimeSim

 • Last 4: EE orientation as a quaternion (w, x, y, z).

-• ee_dims (numpy.ndarray): OBB extents (dx, dy, dz) along the EE box axes.
+• ee_dims (numpy.ndarrayarrow-up-right): OBB extents (dx, dy, dz) along the EE box axes.

 • cloth_thickness (float, optional): Effective cloth thickness used to slightly enlarge the grasp region along all axes.
 Default is 0.002.